Illustration of Abraham, an elderly bearded man in ancient red Middle Eastern robes, standing slightly slouched with a staff

 The Significance of Circumcision

 God made a covenant with Abraham and his descendants that every male child including servants who were born in their household should be circumcised eight days after birth.
-Abraham and his descendants would in return become many and produce Kings.
+Abraham and his descendants would in return become many and some be Kings.

-Abraham's is the first recorded tithing in the bible.
+Abraham is the first recorded tithing in the bible.
 He took a tenth of the possessions he brought from Sodom and gave it to the Priest Melchizedek.
-God in return blessed Abraham and made him very wealthy.
+God blessed Abraham and made him very wealthy.

 Are you done?